Oak Hill Psychological Services (OHPS) offers psychotherapy and assessment services for children, tweens, adolescents, adults and families.

 Evelina Skoblinski, MSW, LCSW

 Evelina Skoblinski is a Licensed Clinical Social Worker with broad experience working with children, adolescents and adults with a variety of mental health issues.
 She received her Masters in Social Work from Rutgers University in 2010.
-Prior to joining Psychological Oak Hill Services PLLC, Mrs. Skoblinski worked in specialized therapeutic schools and residential treatment centers for children and adolescents, as well as outpatient services with adults.
+Prior to joining Oak Hill Psychological Services, Mrs. Skoblinski worked in specialized therapeutic schools and residential treatment centers for children and adolescents, as well as outpatient services with adults.
 Mrs. Skoblinski’s work is based on a solution-focused, mind-body approach in which she combines psychotherapy and mindfulness techniques to work with individuals who struggle with anxiety, depression, trauma and life transitions.
 In her work, she utilizes cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), nurtured heart approach and motivational interviewing.
+Mrs. Skoblinski has extensive experience serving individuals from a wide range of cultural backgrounds.

-Mrs. Skoblinski is bilingual (Polish/English) and enjoys tennis, hiking, and yoga in her free time.
-She is the mom of three children.
+Mrs. Skoblinski is bilingual (Polish/English).
+She enjoys tennis, hiking, and yoga in her free time.
+She is the mom to 3 children.